-A total of 54 Sponsors of recommended FMEs, FMSs, and FMPs with capital costs identified were contacted via email and, in some cases, follow up phone calls, and 12 responded.
-This represents a response rate of 22% percent.
+A total of 54 Sponsors of recommended FMEs, FMSs, and FMPs with capital costs identified were contacted and 11 responded.
+This represents a response rate of 20% percent.
 Appendix 9.1 presents the results of the survey for each FME, FMS, and FMP in Table 19.
 The response rate for the survey was relatively low and therefore does not accurately represent the total need for state and federal funding in the Guadalupe FPR.
 To assess the remaining need, it was estimated that 90% of total project costs are required from state and federal sources for those actions where the Sponsor did not respond to the survey.
 This represents an average of 10% projected local investment in projects.
-A high percentage of outside need is supported by the initial stakeholder outreach discussed in Section 9.1.1, which confirmed that many communities, particularly smaller and more rural communities that did report having local funding indicated relatively little local funding available in relation to overall need.
+A high percentage of outside need is supported by the initial stakeholder outreach discussed in Section 9.1.1, which confirmed that many communities, particularly smaller and more rural communities, do not have any local funding available for flood management activities.
+Those communities that did report having local funding indicated relatively little local funding available in relation to overall need.

-Overall, there is an estimated \$802,506,951 required to implement the recommended FMEs, FMSs, and FMPs in this regional flood plan.
-Of that amount, approximately \$717,406,571 in state and federal funding is projected to be needed (89.4%) based on the survey results and estimates of remaining needs.
+Overall, there is an estimated \$782,584,393 needed to implement the recommended FMEs, FMSs, and FMPs in this regional flood plan.
+Of that amount, approximately \$703,051,997 in state and federal funding projected to be needed (89.8%).
 Since most federal funding programs are dependent on availability or on project selection in a nationally competitive grant program, it is difficult to estimate how much federal funding may be available to implement these studies, strategies, and projects.
 It is conservatively estimated that as much as the full amount may be needed from state sources.
 This number does not represent the amount of funding needed to mitigate all risks in the region and solve flooding problems in their totality.
 This number simply represents the funding needs for the specific, identified studies, strategies, and projects in this cycle of regional flood planning.
 Future cycles of regional flood planning will continue to identify more projects and studies needed to further flood mitigation efforts in the Guadalupe FPR.
 Chapter 8 presents legislative, administrative, and regulatory recommendations that the Guadalupe RFPG considers necessary to facilitate floodplain management and flood mitigation planning and implementation, including recommendations regarding the need for additional funding for flood projects and studies.
 Overall, a combination of increased local capabilities to self-fund flood-related activities and projects and increased funding from state and federal sources are needed to address the flood risk reduction needs identified through this regional planning process and documented in this plan.